-After registering a credential for push notification services to the Sendbird Server, you can test on Sendbird Dashboard whether the push notification credentials and notification services work properly.
+After registering a credential for push notification services, you can test on Sendbird Dashboard whether the push notification credentials and notification services work properly.

-In Settings > Chat > Push Notifications > Push notification credentials on the dashboard, each credential has a Send button that allows you to send a test message.
-The test message is sent to a target user and their device, which sends a push notification to the device.
-At the same time, a new group channel is created for this test, containing only the target user.
-If you've already tested with the same target user and the same target device token, the message is sent to the existing test channel.
+In Settings > Notifications > Push notification credentials on the dashboard, each credential has a Send button that allows you to send a test message.
+The test message is sent to a target user and their device, which sets off a push notification on the device.
+At the same time, a new group channel containing only the target user is created for this test.
+If you've already tested push notification with the same target user and the same target device token, the message is sent to the existing test channel.

 Note: If there is another member in the test channel or the target user has left the channel, delete the test channel before testing.

-- Go to Settings > Chat > Push notifications > Push notification credentials on Sendbird Dashboard.
+- Go to Settings > Notifications > Push notification credentials on Sendbird Dashboard.
 Find a Send button in the right-end column of each table.